-There are six open inquests into the deaths of service personnel who returned home injured but sadly died of their injuries.
-These inquests will be listed when the continuing investigations are completed.
+There remain six inquests to be held of service personnel who returned home injured and subsequently died of their injuries.